accole/3D-Chess/README.md

-# team-project-cole
-3D Chess
+# 3D CHESS

 created by Adam Cole, Aditya Sriram, Eli Katz, and Jake Wallin

-# 3D CHESS

 ### How to Run ###
 1. Run ./host.command in local repository
-2. Navigate to localhost:8000
+2. Navigate to localhost:8000 in browser

 ### How to Play ###